 - How do we retain the users after they download the app and what further ways to monetize the app can we use?

 To answer these questions we determined user characteristics and together with the Client’s team built a Customer Journey Map for their audience.

 Each touchpoint included the respective actions of the customers, the things they like the most as well as constraints and ways to get around them.

-The client set high standards for user experience: the app had to feature a smooth UI and animation in screen transitions.
+The client set high standards for user experience: the mobile streaming app had to feature a smooth UI and animation in screen transitions.
 We suggested developing the app with Flutter, a cross-platfrom technology that not only provides smoth UI and animations but also saves 40% of the budget over native development.